hrs/datalog-user-manual/datalog-user-manual.md

 Programs
 --------

 A Datalog reader consumes a Datalog program.
 A *program* is a sequence of zero or more statements, followed by an optional query.
-A statement is an assertion or a retraction.
+A *statement* is an assertion or a retraction.
 An *assertion* is a clause followed by a period, and it adds the clause to the database if it is safe.
 A *retraction* is a clause followed by a tilde, and it removes the clause from the database.
 A *query* is a literal followed by a question mark.
 The effect of reading a Datalog program is to modify the database as directed by its statements, and then to return the literal designated as the query.
-If no query is specified, a reader returns a literal know to have no answers.
-The following is a program:
+If no query is specified, a reader returns a literal known to have no answers.
+The following is a
+program:

 ```prolog
 edge(a, b). edge(b, c). edge(c, d). edge(d, a).